alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 mkdir build && cd build
 ```

-### Configuring the build for `MPS3: SSE-300`
+### Configuring the build for MPS3: SSE-300

 On Linux, execute the following command to build the application to run
-on the Ethos-U55 when providing only the mandatory arguments for CMake configuration:
+on the Ethos-U55 NPU when providing only the mandatory arguments for CMake configuration:

 ```commandline
 cmake \